zouharvi/uds-rug-student/drafts/translation.md

 Cons:
 - Translation time has a lot of variance and great number of outliers
 - Standard approaches can't be applied because no repetition (hence no activation), this can also be a good thing
+- Not really learning of the users but of the system

 Pros:
 - Super interesting (for me at least)
 - I know a journal where we could publish both positive and/ror negative results
+- Highly applicatble